qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/pre-workshop.md

     * Disable chat?
 Or say "We're not using it"?
 May want to leave it open just-in-case.
     * Password
-    * Ensure annotations are disabled
+    * Ensure annotations are turned off
 * Invite people to `#qgreenland` channel in CryoCloud Slack
 * Practice breakout room usage patterns
 * Create a document with pre-selected teams